amal029/symclo/README.md

 Simplification of polynomials with imaginary coefficients.

 ~~Elementary Polynomial integration~~
-Integration of polynomials with rationals
+Integration of polynomials in rational form

 Integration of polynomials with radicals